-Once the court recognizes the common law marriage, the parties will have to go through the divorce process.
+Once the court recognizes the common law marriage, the parties will have to go through the common law divorce process.
 Matters such as property division, child custody and support, visitation, spousal support, debt division and other issues will have to be addressed.
 Both parties, with the help of their attorneys, can work together to try to create a settlement that handles all of these areas.
-If they are unable to reach an agreement, the judge may end up deciding matters for them instead.
+If they are unable to reach an agreement, the judge may instead end up deciding matters for them.

 Marital assets such as the family home, shared bank accounts and other things of value are divided between both parties in a divorce.
 Generally, marital property consists of anything received after the marriage date.
 Individual property, such as something a person inherited from a relative before being considered common law married, stays with the receiving party.
 Both parties may come to an agreement on how to divide property on their own, or the court will make the decisions.

-Debt is also divided in a divorce.
+Debt is also divided in a common law divorce.
 As with property, debt acquired after the marriage is considered the obligation of both parties, while debt acquired before the marriage may not be.
-Both asset and debt division are meant to be fair and equitable given the financial situations of both parties at the time of divorce.
+Both asset and debt division are meant to be fair and equitable, given the financial situations of both parties at the time of divorce.

-Child support is meant to support a child financially, and it is based on the combined incomes of both parents and the expenses the child has, including educational and medical costs.
+Child support is meant to support a child financially, and it is based on the combined incomes of both parents and the child’s expenses, including educational and medical costs.
 This is usually a long-term obligation that lasts until the child turns 19.
 Spousal support, on the other hand, is money paid by one spouse to the other spouse on a temporary basis until the receiving spouse is able to support themselves.
 This type of support is usually awarded when there is a significant income disparity between both spouses.

-A common law divorce can be more complex simply because you will need to prove the marriage existed first.
+A common law divorce in Colorado can be more complex simply because you will need to first prove that the marriage existed.
 If you need to end your common law marriage, speak to an experienced attorney at Burnham Law today.